wanghehv1996/newton/docs/development-guide.rst

 Testing documentation code snippets
 -----------------------------------

-The ``doctest`` Sphinx builder is used to ensure that code snippets in the documentation remains up-to-date.
+The ``doctest`` Sphinx builder is used to ensure that code snippets in the documentation remain up-to-date.

 The doctests can be run with: